What does a Supply Manager do?

 - Develop and implement supply chain strategies to meet organizational needs.

-- Analyze supply chain performance and identify opportunities for improvement.
+- Monitor and analyze supply chain performance metrics to identify areas for improvement.

 Qualifications